 The Board is responsible for setting the Company's gearing strategy and approves the arrangement of any gearing facilities.
-The AIFM is responsible for determining the net gearing level within the parameters set by the Board.
+The Manager is responsible for determining the net gearing level within the parameters set by the Board.
 The Company's borrowings should be limited to 25% of shareholders' funds.
 Gearing is used to enhance returns when the timing is considered appropriate.

 The Company will not invest more than 10%, in aggregate, of the value of its total assets at the time of investment in other investment trusts or investment companies admitted to the Official List of the UK Listing Authority.
-All material changes to the policy will require shareholder and FCA approval.